karliszigurs/QuickSearch/README.md

 # QuickSearch

 Simple and lightweight in-memory search library for Java 8 web and desktop applications.
 No external dependencies.
 Single 10KB jar.
+100% test coverage.

 QuickSearch provides near-instant incremental search over arbitrary items and keywords preloaded in-memory.
 This is achieved by adding items to search index and pre-calculating corresponding matching keywords and their